jorgenriseth/deepshape/README.md

 # deepshape

+** NB: This repository will undergo changes within the next few weeks, to make the code for  the coming publication as easily accessible as possible **

 This repository contains source code for a deep reparametrization algorithm for reparametrization of parametric curves and surfaces.
 It was created as part of my masters thesis in Industrial Mathemetics at NTNU.

 ## Setup